oscdoctest/Qi-Docs/docs/Reading_Data_API.rst

 Returns summary intervals between a specified start and end index.

 Index types that cannot be interpolated do not support GetIntervals requests.
 Strings are an example of indexes that cannot be interpolated.
-Compound indexes are not supported; interpolating between two indexes represented by multiple properties is non-determinant.
+The Get Intervals method does not support compound indexes.
+Interpolating between two indexes that consist of multiple properties is not defined and results in non-determinant behavior.

 Results are returned as a collection of QiIntervals.
 Each QiInterval has a start, end, and collection of summary values.